g-cpa-squad-produto/softplan-desafio-fullstack/README.md

 ### Build and Run

 ## Backend
+You can build and run backend with any IDE that supports java + springboot.
-  backend/complete/ build
+Path: backend/complete/

 ## Frontend and Database
 docker-compose up --build

 ## Dump Database
 database/dump.sql

 ##### Built With
 * Java - Backend
-* Angular 7 - Frontend framework
+* Angular 9 - Frontend framework
 * Angular Material - Material Design components for Angular